IKIM-Essen/WIN-KID/README.md

 `path/to/python workflow/random_forest.py resources/settings/DataPaths.csv`

 ## ToDo
-- Random forest results shall also be calculated I and S. Currently only R is used.

-- Use different cartridges
-- Use different species
 - Differentiate between oral and non oral?
 - What shall happen with EUCAST values that are doublets (e.g.: due extra information)
 - long term solution for phenotype data NaNs (currently -> S)